 Dimensions: 10 x 6 x 1 inches

-Specific features: resolution of 12MP, detection flash range of 50ft, video of 480px but no audio, infrared range of 850nm and trigger speed of less than a second.
+Specific features: Resolution of 12MP, detection flash range of 50ft, video of 480px but no audio, infrared range of 850nm and trigger speed of less than a second.

-Best use: scouting your desired hunting area
+Best use: Scouting your desired hunting area

-Moultrie A-20 Mini Game Camera can be the ideal trail camera you have been looking for with extensive and appealing features.
+The Moultrie A-20 Mini Game Camera can be the ideal trail camera you have been looking for with extensive and appealing features.
 It is an upgrade from its predecessor, A-5 Gen 2 camera.

 This one is the hunter’s best friend to capture high-quality images with its resolution of 12MP at a detection range of 50 feet.
 That is sufficient for use in small areas, especially your homestead for security purposes.

 For nighttime use, the infrared long-range of 850nm is a great choice.
 It will help you capture any image within 50 feet.
 The trigger speed of less than 1 second is something impressive because you will be able to capture any wild game at higher speeds.
 You might fall in love with the compact size and the user-friendly interface.

 Reviewing what has been captured is made possible by the ample LCD screen on which you can maneuver the settings or even delete the unwanted footage.
 The company offers a 2-year warranty for this product.

 The camera uses wireless connectivity.
 It runs on AA batteries that are sold separately.
 An external power source of 12V DC or AC can be used to enhance its power.

 In terms of memory capacity, it supports an SD card up to 32GB.
 It works well with the SD/SDHC class 4 cards.
 And for more light, 32 LEDs are featured on the infrared flash.
 The camera further comes with 2 resolution settings at 1600 x 1200px and 4000 x 3000px.